pweingardt/KSPMissionController/missions.md

     be fined (default: 100000)
 * lifetime: lifetime of this mission in seconds, use TIME. (default: 0)
 * category: a list of categories (please *do not* use more than two categories at the same time for one mission)
+* repeatableSameVessel: if true, then this mission can be finished more than once with the same vessel.
+Only possible for clientControlled or passive missions. (default: false)

 Possible categories and their corresponding ideas: